AB Initio / GCSE

 Course Description

 This course is for students who have studied the equivalent of two years of Arabic at high school.
-Students learn to talk about and discuss issues and challenges that relate to the lives of high school students. .
-At the end of the course, students are able to express themselves on topics that go beyond daily life situations into social issues related to the world around them.
-They should be able to conduct academic discussions with a fair degree of ease.
+As a continuation of the ab initio for beginners path, this course allows students to engage with more complex topics and develop stronger academic skills in Arabic.
+They’ll express themselves beyond daily life situations and discuss issues related to the world around them.
+Students will also be able to conduct academic discussions with confidence.

 Learning Outcomes for the Course